Kzai/gulp-sass-bourbon-bower/README.md

 `bower init` and complete bower.json with your project's details which will overwrite existing.

+Workflow specifies that front-end dependencies are installed with Bower with `bower install --save-dev [packageName]`.

+After each Bower install, run `gulp bower`.

 Front-end dependencies can be specified in `bower.json`.

 Install with `bower install`.